Vivekanand-R/AI-Product-Framework/README.md

 21. Product Lifecycle Management

-22. OKRs (Objectives and Key Results) for Product Teams: 1.
+**22. OKRs (Objectives and Key Results) for Product Teams:** 1.
 Objectives define what to achieve — ambitious, qualitative, and outcome-focused.
 2. At least, Key Results specify how to measure success — quantifiable, time-bound, and trackable.

 23. Technical Understanding & Feasibility Assessment